wp-plugins/leadin/readme.txt

 = Enhancements =
 - Overhaul of settings page to make it easier to see which settings go with each power-up
-- Launched LeadIn Beta Program
+- Launched Leadin Beta Program

 = 0.9.1 (2014.05.14) =
 - Bug fixes